desduggan/Cloud_Server_Setup/README.md

 	$ chmod 700 ~/.ssh/ # give appropriate permissions so only you have acccess
 	$ ssh-keygen -t rsa # make your key

-	$ ssh-add -l ~/.ssh/myKey # tell your system to use this key.
+	$ ssh-add ~/.ssh/myKey # tell your system to use this key.
 Don't give the path to the .pub version.
 It's likely called id_rsa.

 If you run into an error like `Could not open a connection to your authentication agent`, then add the following command to your `~/.profile`